• Skip to primary navigation

 Puree, brown sugar, apple juice, maple syrup, cinnamon, cloves, nutmeg, ginger, vanilla and sea salt in a pan

-• Fresh Pumpkin puree – make with homemade pumpkin purree or canned
+• Fresh Pumpkin puree – make with homemade or canned pumpkin (not pumpkin pie).

-• Brown Sugar – I like dark brown for maximum flavor
+• Brown Sugar – I like dark brown for maximum flavor.
+It has richer molasses flavor than light brown, but either can be used.

-• Apple Juice or Apple Cider – unsweetened
+• Unsweetened Apple Juice or Apple Cider – aids in flavor and assists in loosening the pumpkin puree for cooking.

-• Maple Syrup – pure maple syrup for best flavor
+• Maple Syrup – adds naturally sweet earthy flavor.
+Use pure maple syrup for best flavor.

-• Pumpkin Pie Spice or Cinnamon, Cloves, Nutmeg, and Ginger
+• Pumpkin Pie Spice – if you keep PPS on hand, you can use it, or try my homemade mix of Cinnamon, Cloves, Nutmeg, and Ginger (on the recipe card).

 Homemade pumpkin butter in a pan with a whisk.
 It thickens as it cools.